mo-mo35/Power-Outage-Analysis-2000-2016/README.md

 # Power Outage Analysis - 2000 to 2016
-Project for DSC80 at University of California, San Diego

 ## Introduction
 This dataset covers major power outages in the United States from 2000 to 2016.
 This analysis aims to answer the following question: